SebastianElvis/english-research-lint/README.md

 2) Good writing is elegant and stylish. *(Takes time, revision, and a good editor!)*

+### 0.2 What makes a good writer?

+1) Having something to day.

+2) Logical thinking.

+3) A few simple, *learnable* rules of style.

+### 0.3 Additional step to become a better writer

+- Read, pay attention, and imitate.
+- Let go of “academic” writing habits (deprogramming step!)
+- Talk about your research before trying to write about it.
+- Write to engage your readers—try not to bore them!
+- Stop waiting for “inspiration.”
+-  **Accept that writing is hard for everyone.**
+- Revise.
+Nobody gets it perfect on the first try.
+- Learn how to cut ruthlessly.
+Never become too attached to your words.

+### 0.4 Themes in good scientific writing

+1) Complex ideas don't require complex language.

+2) Scientific writing should be easy and even enjoyable to read!

+### 0.5 Overview: Principles of effective writing

+1) **Cut** unnecessary words and phrases; learn to part with your words!

+2) Use the **active voice** (subject + verb + object).

+3) Write with **verbs**: use strong verbs, avoid turning verbs into nouns, and <u>don’t bury</u> the main verb!

 ## 1. Cut the clutter

 ### 1.1.
 Dead weight words and phrases